Arthur Dennington: Life and career

-During his years with the Modern Symphony Orchestra Arthur Dennington conducted several world and English premieres of compositions, for example the world premieres of the Horn and Violin concertos by Ruth Gipps, or the English premieres of the Symphonie concertante by Frank Martin, the Guitar concerto by Stephen Dodgson or the first public performance of the Piano concerto by Alan Bush.
-In a 1949 review of the orchestra's world premiere of Ian Parrott's Scherzo for Orchestra, music critic Malcolm Rayment wrote: "If Arthur Dennington can make such an orchestra as this sound like a professional orchestra, one wonders what results he might achieve with a first-class orchestra."
+During his years with the Modern Symphony Orchestra, Dennington conducted several world and English premieres of compositions, for example the world premieres of the horn and violin concertos by Ruth Gipps, or the English premieres of the Symphonie concertante by Frank Martin, the guitar concerto by Stephen Dodgson or the first public performance of the piano concerto by Alan Bush.
+In a 1949 review of the orchestra's world premiere of Ian Parrott's Scherzo for Orchestra, music critic Malcolm Rayment wrote:

+If Arthur Dennington can make such an orchestra as this sound like a professional orchestra, one wonders what results he might achieve with a first-class orchestra.

 In 1960 he conducted the orchestra in the world premiere of the opera Mary Barton by composer Arnold Cooke.
 He also conducted several operas at Islington Town Hall including Gian Carlo Menotti's The Consul (1963) and Giuseppe Verdi's La traviata (1969).

-Arthur Dennington also recorded several LPs with little known orchestral repertoire for the Rare Recorded Editions label, for example four volumes of ouvertures by Daniel Auber.
+Dennington also recorded several LPs with little known orchestral repertoire for the Rare Recorded Editions label, for example four volumes of ouvertures by Daniel Auber.

-In 1981 Arthur Dennington received an Honorary Fellowship of the Polytechnic Northern London University.
+In 1981 Dennington received an Honorary Fellowship of the Polytechnic Northern London University.

-Besides his work as a conductor of the Modern Symphony Orchestra Arthur Dennington was also a composer and created several chamber and orchestral works.
-He died in Walmer, aged 83.
+Besides his work as a conductor of the Modern Symphony Orchestra, Dennington was also a composer and created several chamber and orchestral works.
+He died in Walmer, Kent, aged 83.